dmh1g19/Terrible-Tiling-Toolkit/README.md

 # The Terrible Tiling Toolkit (TTTT)
-A relatively pointless language used to experiment with writting persers in Haskell!
+A relatively pointless language used to experiment with writing parsers in Haskell!

 Based on our uni group project: https://github.com/dmh1g19/Tiling-Language